52North/MariDataHarvest/README.md

 ```sh
 python main.py --year=2019 --minutes=30 --work_dir=C:\..
 ```
-both arguments are required:
+both arguments `minutes` and `year` are required:

 >year: the year to download AIS-data.

 >minutes: is the subsampling interval in minutes.

 >work_dir: the absolute path where to keep data.
+If emtpy,the directory is same as the project directory.